-For now, the S-Class is offered in two forms - the rear-wheel-drive S550 and all-wheel-drive S550 4MATIC.
-Hybrid, diesel and high-performance AMG models will follow after launch.
+For now, the S-Class is offered in two forms - S550 and S600.
+Hybrid and diesel models will follow later in the production run.

-Both S550 models are powered by a twin-turbocharged 4.7-liter V8 with 455 horsepower and 516 lb-ft of torqye from just 1,800 rpm all the way up to 3,500 rpm.
-Regardless of drive-wheels, the S550s scoot to 60 mph from a stop in just 4.8 seconds before topping out at a limited 130 mph.
+The S550 is powered by a twin-turbocharged 4.7-liter V8 with 455 horsepower and 516 lb-ft of torqye from just 1,800 rpm all the way up to 3,500 rpm.
+The sedan scoots to 60 mph from a stop in just 4.8 seconds before topping out at a limited 130 mph.

 The default chassis setup consists of a comfy and sophisticated full air suspension with adaptive dampers, while MAGIC Ride CONTROL swaps in coil springs.